-First on the list is something that is certainly near and dear to my heart.
+This topic is certainly one that is near and dear to my heart.
 It is probably the single most important factor (other than prayer and the support of my wife and all that good stuff) that leads to my ability to accomplish what I believe God has set in front of me.
 Simply put, without this, I’d be lost.

 And that is the process of SETTING A WEEKLY SCHEDULE.

-In my eyes, time is the most valuable commodity I have – even more valuable than money (never thought you’d hear me say that did you?).
-You can make more money if you want to but time is the one thing that you can’t manufacture more of.
+In my eyes, the most valuable commodity I have – even more valuable than money - is TIME.
+You can always make more money if you want, but time is the one thing that you can’t manufacture more of.
 What you’ve been given is all you have so you better make the most of it.

 So time is precious to me and I do my best to make the most of it.
 And the way I do that is by trying live according to a weekly schedule.